CodingAvenue/codestop-course-db-in-php/content/PreparedStatement/PreparedStatement.q.md

 /// type=SS, answer=[4]

-In `student.php`, which of the following represents the named placeholder as a parameter on line 9?
+In `student.php`, which of the following represents the named placeholder as a parameter?

 - `students`